dalesgit/zettelkasten/feddeler funeral.md

 >
 > This joy, however, does not make human grief unchristian.
 The very love we have for each other in Christ brings deep sorrow when we are parted by death.
 Jesus himself wept at the grave of his friend.
 So, while we rejoice that one we love has entered into the nearer presence of our Lord, we sorrow in sympathy with those who mourn.

+My seminary teacher said whatever the circumstances surrounding a funeral, -- whoever it is, whatever the story, -- he would preach Easter, Baptism, New Life, Restoration, the Community of the Saints … .
+I've tried to follow that model throughout my ministry.
 In the intervening years I have often used the phrase "Who we are and Whose we are" to describe the lifelong process of living into our baptism.
 That is essentially how I look at life, the life of a Christian in particular, but much more generally the life of the Resurrection, the life of all creation.

 In a very long tradition in the church, the Easter candle (_that stands here at the center_) is lit for the first time at Easter and then burns for 50 days throughout the Easter season.
 A week of weeks, 7 times 7, and a day.
 Until the Day of Pentecost.